 Switzer, QB Duo Lead Bevy of Offensive Talent on Warp-Speed Tar Heels

 The trademark of the No. 23 North Carolina football team has become the warp-speed no huddle offense of head coach Larry Fedora.
-With two adept quarterbacks and a plethora of playmakers at UNC’s disposal, Kenan Stadium should be filled with plenty of offensive fireworks this fall.
+With two adept quarterbacks and a plethora of playmakers at UNC’s disposal, the Tar Heels will have plenty of offensive fireworks this fall.

 ***Listen to the story***

 Former Mr. Football of the state of Ohio, redshirt freshman Mitch Trubisky, has embodied the competition-based culture at Carolina since the moment the offseason began in 2014.

 Coach Fedora has made it clear that much like the raging quarterback battle; all positions are up for grabs.
 Trubisky, embroiled in a fight for the starting job with junior Marquise Williams, says he’s impressed with every aspect of the offense.

 “The guys up front have really grown a lot since spring.
 From right to left tackle, all those guys have improved tremendously.
 As a quarterback, it’s great to see that.
 With the receivers, we have a lot of weapons on the outside.
 Of course, we have all the running backs for the dog pound.
 We’re going to have a special offense this year,” Trubisky says.

 With tight end Eric Ebron set to play on Sundays rather than Saturdays this fall, the onus now falls on senior Jack Tabb.
 But Tabb says he’s excited for the challenge and is embracing the opportunity to impart his knowledge and experiences to the underclassmen.

 “I’m just excited to play.
 That’s all there is to it.
 It feels good.
 I’ve been here a long time and been through a couple coaches.
 I learned a lot over the years.
 It’s good to be able to teach the young kids how to work to be the best,” Tabb says.